top of page

 4. Can licorice root help with weight loss?
 Some studies suggest it may reduce body fat, but more research is needed to confirm its effectiveness.

 5. How long does it take to see results from using licorice root?
 The timeline varies depending on the condition being treated.
-For example, soothing a sore throat may take just a few days, while digestive health improvements may take longer.
+For example, soothing a sore throat may take just a few days, while improvements to digestive health may take longer.

 Reference: